HowItLooks-dev/projects/.github/ISSUE_TEMPLATE/new-project.md

 ---
-name: Custom issue template
+name: New Project
-about: Describe this issue template's purpose here.
+about: Which project do you wish to see
 title: "[NEW]"
 labels: New Project
 assignees: ''